ihmeuw/pseudopeople/docs/source/noise/row_noise.rst

 For each demographic subgroup in pseudopeople, we assumed the nonresponse rate in the Decennial Census was equal to the *net* rate of undercount (ignoring duplication) estimated in [Census_PES]_.
-Net undercount rates for age/sex were combined additively with rates for race/ethnicity, and demographic subgroups with resulting net overcounts (negative nonresponse rates) were given a nonresponse rate of 0.
+Net undercount effects of age/sex were combined additively with effects of race/ethnicity, and demographic subgroups with resulting net overcounts (negative nonresponse rates) were given a nonresponse rate of 0.
 We assumed nonresponse in the ACS was the same as in the Decennial Census, since these are conducted similarly.
 We assumed that CPS had